‘Fate Of The Furious’ After-Credits Scene: Is There A Glimpse Of The Next Installment Hidden At The End?

 [Warning: Some light Fate of the Furious spoilers are ahead.]

 This time, there’s no reason to stay until the very end, as Fate of the Furious has no after-credits scene.
 But that doesn’t mean there’s no payoff at all.
-As director Chris Morgan said in an interview with Variety, there are already plans for a new trilogy and the series conclusion is clear in Morgan’s mind.
+As screenwriter Chris Morgan said in an interview with Variety, there are already plans for a new trilogy and the series conclusion is clear in Morgan’s mind.

 “I can’t speak about that specifically, but Vin [Diesel] and I have talked about all the story points and areas we’d like to get into,” Morgan said.
 “I have a crystal clear image of what the last scene of the franchise needs to be and we’re working to get there.”